Rilmxp/Global-Warming/README.md

   - On page load, data will be fetched from its corresponding factor API and a chart will be rendered.

+  - On data chart loading, a loader animation will be shown.

   - In cases of huge amount of data, the same has been reduced in favor of a nicer/cleaner display.
 As an example, temperature data has been reduced to 1 value every ten years from 1880 until 1980, and annually from 1981 to present.

   - Linear, Area and Bar charts have been used to represent the data recieved.